Money Transmitter Surety Bond

 In Connecticut, the HB 6800 bill is in place to address surety bonds for money transmitters that deal with virtual currencies.
 The commissioner under this bill has the power to set the bond amount for money transmitters.

 The transmitters can also be charged additional bonds.
-In Utah, the SB 24 bill was introduced to regulate money transmitters in that state.
+In the state of Utah, the SB 24 bill was introduced to regulate money transmitters in that state.
 The bill states that a $50,000 minimum surety bond should be imposed on all money transmitters.

 The surety bonds should also be maintained for a period of three years after the business stops operating in the money transmitting business.
 Kansas also revised their money transmission guidelines through the HB 2216 bill which increased the bond amount imposed on money transmitters from a maximum of $500,000 to $1,000,000.

-Call us today, and learn about money transmitter license requirements, and how to get bonded.
+Call us today, and learn about money transmitter license requirements.

 The monetary transmitter surety bonds protect the state and public from misuse, stealing or withholding of funds by money transmitters.
 The bond acts as an assurance that money will be handled in an appropriate manner and the company will be law-abiding in all their operations.